Last updated: February 18, 2022

-In order to agree to this Agreement, you need to have been duly and validly authorized by the Employer to bind the Company to bind the Company to the terms of this Agreement.
+In order to agree to these Terms, you, as the person making the Subscription on behalf of the Employer, need to have been duly and validly authorized by the Employer to bind the company to the terms of these Terms.

-This Agreement will commence on the first day the Employer will have access to the Services (the “Launch Date”) and will remain in effect for a period of twelve (12) months (the “Term”).
-Once the Term expires, this Agreement shall be renewed automatically for successive one year periods unless terminated pursuant to Section 11.
+These Terms will enter into force on the Subscription Date and will remain in effect for a period of twelve (12) months following said Subscription Date (the “Term”).
+Once the Term expires, these Terms shall be renewed automatically for successive one year periods unless terminated pursuant to Section 11.

-Dialogue will provide invoices on a monthly basis to the Employer.
-Any amount that remains unpaid when due under this Agreement will bear interest of 3,00% each month, until its full payment.
+Any Fees that remain unpaid when due, for whatever reasons, under these Terms will bear interest of 3,00% each month, until its full payment.

 (a) Employer Obligations.
 The Employer will be responsible for the timeliness, accuracy and completeness of all data and information provided to Dialogue and it understands that Dialogue will not independently verify such information.
 The Employer shall cooperate with Dialogue in the performance of the Services.